Vector35/binaryninja-api/docs/guide/type.md

 });
 </script>

 Note that the last step is entirely optional.
-Now that we've created a basic structure, and if we happen to do a bit of reverse engineering we learn that this is actually a linked list and that the structure /should/ look like:
+Now that we've created a basic structure, and if we happen to do a bit of reverse engineering we learn that this is actually a linked list and that the structure should look like:

 ```C
 struct Page